 The spiritual world is not straightforward

-entire time, I've seen a lot of false teaching and bad influences in the
+After more than thirteen years ministering for God's kingdom, I've seen a lot of false teaching and bad influences in the

 church.
 I've also made a lot of mistakes that cost much pain and